 1884 – The City of Calgary was formally incorporated as a town.

 1900 – The Government of the Northwest Territories requests a surrender of a strip of land in the Tsuu T’ina reserve for a road from Calgary to Priddis.
 The surrender is granted, a bridge is built over the Elbow River in the Weaselhead, and the first Provincial road, known as the Priddis trail, is opened across the Tsuu T’ina reserve.

-1910 – Land on the Tsuu Tʼina reservation was officially used by the Military for the first time; 3 days of summer training manoeuvres.
+1910 – Land on the Tsuu Tʼina reserve was officially used by the Military for the first time; 3 days of summer training manoeuvres.

 1913 – The Tsuu T’ina surrender 1650 acres of land in the northeast corner of the reserve in exchange for proceeds of the landʼs eventual sale.
 After an economic downturn in 1913, the land was withdrawn from sale and remained unsold for almost 40 years.

 1921 – The Department of Indian Affairs agreed to a Military proposal for a 10 year lease on the surrendered lands in the northeast corner of the reserve.
 At this time, it was also noted that the previously unspoilt land was now unsuitable for any use other than military training because of the damage that the military had caused to the land.